scarletti-ben/template-LOVE2D/README.md

 - Overwrites / defines specific `LÖVE` methods
     - `function love.conf(t)`

 An example `conf.lua` file can be found below.
-It should be mostly self explanatory from the function docstrings.
+It should be mostly self-explanatory from the function docstrings.
 Because `conf.lua` runs before `main.lua` the global variables it defines should be usable when `main.lua` is executed

 ```lua
 -- < ------------------------------------------------------